survivejs/react-book/manuscript/15_language_features.md

 I tend to favor to default to `const` whenever possible.
 If I need something mutable, `let` will do fine.
 It is hard to find any good use for `var` anymore as `const` and `let` cover the need in a more understandable manner.
 In fact, all of the book's code, apart from this appendix, relies on `const`.
 That just shows you how far you can get with it.

+## Decorators

+Given decorators are still an experimental feature and there's a lot to cover about them, there's an entire appendix dedicated to the topic.
+Read *Understanding Decorators* for more information.

 ## Conclusion

 There's a lot more to ES6 and the upcoming specifications than this.
 If you want to understand the specification better, [ES6 Katas](http://es6katas.org/) is a good starting point for learning more.
 Just having a good idea of the basics will take you far.